SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 ## Input

-* On the first line, you will receive the number of people waiting in line to get on the lift.
+* On the first line, you will receive the number of people waiting in line to get on the lift

-* On the second line, you will receive the current state of the lift – a string of numbers `(0-4)` each number representing the number of people in each next cabin, separated by an empty space.
+* On the second line, you will receive the current state of the lift - a string of numbers "(0-4)" each number representing the number of people in each next cabin, separated by an empty space

 ## Output